ropensci/magick/README.md

 sudo yum install ImageMagick-c++-devel
 ````

-On __OS-X__ use [magick](https://github.com/Homebrew/homebrew-core/blob/master/Formula/imagemagick.rb) from Homebrew:
+On __OS-X__ use [imagemagick](https://github.com/Homebrew/homebrew-core/blob/master/Formula/imagemagick.rb) from Homebrew:

 ```
 brew install imagemagick
 ```

-See the R `?magick` manual page for information on how to install additional dictionaries.
+There is also a fork of imagemagick called graphicsmagick, but it doesn't work as well.
+I highly recommend you build with imagemagick.

 [![](http://ropensci.org/public_images/github_footer.png)](http://ropensci.org)